 Web Hosting Security is Made Simple by the Most Secure Hosts

 From SQL injections to assailable hosting services, security vulnerabilities abound in the hosting industry.
-It’s imperative that you partner with a hosting provider to withstand attacks on your network; follow best-practice coding procedures; and stay up-to-date with the latest software updates and security trends.
-Signing up with security-conscious hosts, like InMotion, means you get a fleet of security gurus, like Erik, who have your back.
+It’s imperative that you partner with a hosting provider to withstand attacks on your network, follow best-practice coding procedures, and stay up-to-date with the latest software updates and security trends.